The Wishmas Tree: Release and reception

-The film had its world premiere at the Brisbane International Film Festival on 5 October 2019.
+The Wishmas Tree had its world premiere at the Brisbane International Film Festival on 5 October 2019.
 It had a limited release, and grossed $874,049 worldwide.
 It was distributed theatrically by R & R Films in Australia and New Zealand, and by various other companies internationally and on home media.

 The film received generally negative reviews from critics, and on review aggregator Rotten Tomatoes the film holds an approval rating of based on reviews.